Symbolic Pauli Propagation for Gradient-Enabled Pre-Training of Quantum Circuits: Contribution of High-Frequency Terms

 \section{Contribution of High-Frequency Terms}

 When the training process reaches an optimal set of parameters~$\{\theta_i\}$, the individual values of~$\theta_i$ are typically correlated as a result of the optimization.
-However, the optimal configuration itself depends on the training data, which we may regard as random—especially in a stochastic learning procedure.
-Therefore, for the purpose of estimating the average contribution of high-frequency terms, it is reasonable to treat the parameters~$\theta_i$ as random and independent.
+Nevertheless, to obtain an a priori estimate of the contribution of high-frequency terms, independent of any specific problem instance, it is convenient to first treat the parameters~$\theta_i$ as random and independent; the validity of this simplifying assumption once training has converged is examined later in this section.

 For simplicity, we assume that the parameters are uniformly distributed, $\theta_i \sim U[0,2\pi]$.
 Let $f_i(\theta_i)$ denote either $\sin\theta_i$ or $\cos\theta_i$.
 Under this assumption,

 For a product of $\nu$ such factors,